How not to do your Prenup

 Here’s the problem: If you and your fiancée haven’t talked about your needs and goals before the draft was written, these conversations will now happen after a draft has already been written, and with two attorneys doing much of the communication.
 Edits, edits, edits = hours and hours of attorneys fees.
 Often complete re-writes of sections.
 And heartache, often in rushed late night conversations.
 One or both fiancées give in and settle for something they don’t like.
 There’s a lingering resentment that stays in the relationship.
 And a bitter taste in your mouth about the whole process.

 This doesn’t have to be you!
-This is why we made the Prenups with Heart Course.
+This is why we made the Prenups with Heart Guide.
 We want to give you the information and tools to go into the Prenup process prepared – to save money and headaches.
 Prenups easily cost between $7k and $12k, with many costing more.
 With average California attorneys fees being $300-$500/hour and you both needing separate attorneys, doing a few hours of prep can quickly save you both thousands.

 Another approach that is getting more common, but is very risky: The promise of “cheap and fast:” a promise of all you need to do is fill in a simple questionnaire, do a short consult, and your prenup will be done.
 This is very risky!
 Whether or not your prenup will be upheld depends on many factors, a key one being on how engaged and thoughtful you both were in the process, and how much the prenup fits your particular lives.